Just a typical night at our house.

 Somehow it seems like a lifetime ago for her.

-Stacks of preppy-looking outfits stacked on the floor.
+Stacks of preppy-looking outfits are neatly stacked on the floor.

 I try to assure them that they’ll always be friends.